Idaho Tax Settlement

 - Bonner County

-- Boundary County Tax Settlement
+- Bonneville County Tax Settlement

 - Butte County IRS Debt

-- Camas County Tax Relief
+- Camas County

 - Canyon County